prakharmrsl/easypcceo.github.io/pages/graphics-cards/graphics-cards.md

 Still, if you want to build a true gaming PC, stay away from integrated graphics.
 Any title with halfway decent graphics is going to need a discrete (dedicated) graphics card.

+## GPU Water Cooling

+Believe it or not, processors aren't the only component that you can water cool.

+In fact, GPU water cooling is a thing, and we happen to have a guide on it [here](/graphics-cards/water-cooling/).

+If you want to push your graphics card to the max via overclocking, water cooling is definitely the move.

 ## How Does a Graphics Card Work?

 <div class="vid-container">